alexQiSong/scSTEM/README.md

 > * Download new gfortran binaries for your operating system from here and decompress the folder (eg: gunzip gfortran-8.3-bin.tar.gz).
 > * Then run, sudo tar -xvf gfortran-8.3-bin.tar -C / which will install everything in /usr/local/bin/gfortran.
 ## 3. Sample data sets
 We have provided a sample data set for running the analysis.
-You may download the sampledata set from:  https://github.com/alexQiSong/scSTEM_sample_data.
+You may click `Load sample data` in the GUI to automatically load the sample data set.
+Alternatively, you may also download the sample data set (https://github.com/alexQiSong/scSTEM_sample_data) and load it manually.
 ## 4. Input and output files
 scSTEM uses three files as input (See also the sample data set in **3.
 Sample data sets**):
 - a **expression count matrix in \*.mtx format** with rows representing genes andcolumns representing cells.